 Pollard Family Foundation

-The week-long leadership forum will be held in Winnipeg from June 27th to July 4, 2020 and will be developed in full partnership with Manitoba’s Indigenous organizations with half of the programming led by Indigenous organizations and community leaders.
+The week-long leadership forum will be held online, from July 5th – 9th 2021 and will involve 70 Indigenous and non-Indigenous youth.
 Youth will be selected from across Canada representing the geographic, linguistic, socio-economic and cultural diversity of the country, with half of the participants selected being Indigenous.

 How to Apply: